Outline drawing of a pink rose with leaves

 Penelope Lane, healthy ageing & lifestyle coach, wearing a floral green dress, sitting outdoors on a yellow chair and greenery in the background.

-a 68-year-old Life Coach, mindfulness teacher, fitness and brain HEALTH trainer.
+I am a 68-year-old life coach, mindfulness teacher, and fitness and brain health trainer.

 The story that started it all